-A key outcome of the BDR planning process will be the development of an Economic Restructuring Plan that will identify the means by which the locality can implement economic improvement strategies that will help ensure the long-term sustainability of the community, particularly the downtown business district.
+A requirement of the BDR planning process will be the development of an Economic Restructuring Plan that will identify the means by which the locality can implement economic improvement strategies that will help ensure the long-term sustainability of the community, particularly the downtown business district.

 Applicants must demonstrate that business district revitalization is the highest community development need.
 Applicants must explain why this is their highest need and provide detail on other community development efforts that have been completed.
-Applicants must also provide an analysis of housing and other community needs, and identify how these needs have been addressed and how any remaining unmet needs will be handled.
-The planning grant is intended to determine if there is a sufficient level of physical and / or economic blight present to be eligible for CDBG assistance.
+Applicants must also provide an analysis of housing and other community needs and identify how these needs have been addressed and how any remaining unmet needs will be handled.
+The planning grant is intended to determine if there is a sufficient level of physical and/or economic blight present to be eligible for CDBG assistance.
 At a minimum, target project areas must exhibit at least a 25 percent level of physical blight or at least a 50 percent vacancy rate.
+Additionally, an outcome of the planning grant is to collect façade improvement participation agreements from all property owners in the project area.
 Communities not meeting this criterion may not be allowed to complete the planning grant process.

 DHCD has developed some very specific guidance to help direct the planning process for BDR planning grants.
 Because thorough preparation for BDR construction projects is necessary to ensure the desired community outcome of improved overall economic vitality, DHCD utilizes a phased approach for this project type.
 It often takes a number of years of appropriate planning and development efforts for these projects to be successful and the process is designed to recognize and accommodate this.
-A locality is encouraged to become a Virginia Main Street designated community if not already one.
+A locality is expected to become a Virginia Main Street designated community if not already one.
+There are several tiers to VMS community participation: Exploring Main Street (EMS), Mobilizing Main Street (MMS), and Advancing Virginia Main Street (AVMS).